Top 18 Non-Comedogenic Face Oils You Need to Know

 You still need to be judicious and attentive to your skin, even if the oils you're using are unlikely to clog pores.
 Here are a few myths in need of busting:

-• Non-Comedogenic Means It Won't Cause Breakouts: While non-comedogenic oils are less likely to clog pores and cause breakouts, they are not entirely risk-free for everyone.
+Non-Comedogenic Means It Won't Cause Breakouts: While non-comedogenic oils are less likely to clog pores and cause breakouts, they are not entirely risk-free.
 People with sensitive or highly acne-prone skin might still experience issues with non-comedogenic oils.
 It's important to consider individual skin types and perform a patch test when trying a new oil.

-• You Can Apply Non-Comedogenic Oils Without Limit: While non-comedogenic oils are generally safe, it's still important not to overuse them.
-Using too much oil, even non-comedogenic ones, can create a greasy feeling on the skin.
+You Can Apply Non-Comedogenic Oils Without Limit: While non-comedogenic oils are generally safe, it's still important not to overuse them.
+Using too much oil, even non-comedogenic ones, creates a greasy feeling on the skin.
 A little goes a long way.

 Dr. Heather Smith developed her love for skinimalism and clean beauty years ago when she began making home remedies for her newborn's eczema.
 She is an expert in natural ingredients and active botanicals and has now launched bareLUXE Skincare - a full line of effective oil serums.
 She dedicates this blog to consumers who are researching ingredients and working to make their beauty ritual more natural and sustainable.